yak1ex/Getopt-Config-FromPod/README.md

 The `Getopt::*` modules try to solve developers' preference of option parsing.
 So, it is likely to be impossible to provide all-in-one option parsing modules.
 One of the common problems in option parsing is consistency among:

-=for :list
-1\.
+- 1

     Availability in actual process

-2\.
+- 2

     Document shown by, typically, -h option

-3\.
+- 3

     Document shown by perldoc

 Some modules such as [Getopt::Long::Descriptive](http://search.cpan.org/perldoc?Getopt::Long::Descriptive) solves 1 and 2.
 Few modules such as [Getopt::Auto](http://search.cpan.org/perldoc?Getopt::Auto) solves 1, 2 and 3.